 How Does a Galvanic Cell Work?

-A galvanic cell consists of two electrodes immersed in a tank containing an electrolyte.
+A galvanic cell consists of two electrodes immersed in an electrolyte tank.
 In general, the electrolyte consists of two electrolyte solutions that can exchange ions through a salt bridge or a porous septum.

 The metal in a galvanic cell dissolves in the electrolyte at two different speeds.
-The metals become positive ions in dissolving and the electrons remain in the undissolved part.
+First, the metals become positive ions in dissolving, and the electrons remain in the undissolved part.

-The anode is the most active metal, for example metallic zinc.
-The cathode is the most inactive metal, for example metallic copper.
+The anode is the most active metal, for example, metallic zinc.
+Conversely, the cathode is the most inactive metal, for instance, metallic copper.

-In this way the anode is consumed or corroded.
-When the anode material has been totally consumed the electric current stops.
+In this way, the anode is consumed or corroded.
+When the anode material has been totally finished, the electric current stops.

-Metal can be considered as the fuel that provides the energy to the device.
+Metal can be considered the fuel that provides energy to the device.

 A similar process is to use electrolysis.
 The electric current in the electrolyte is equal to the current in the external circuit.
-That is to say, the complete electrical circuit is formed by both the external path of the electrons and the part of the electrolyte, which the positive ions travel through.
+That is to say, the complete electrical circuit is formed by both the outer path of the electrons and the part of the electrolyte which the positive ions travel through.

 There is a flow of electrons from the anode, the oxidized ions, to the cathode, the reduced atoms (which take up electrons).
 This flow produced by an oxidation-reduction (redox) reaction is what constitutes the electrical current produced by the galvanic cell.